Self-similar blowup for the cubic Schr\"odinger equation: Idea of proof

 \item Now we would like to correct $(a_*,f_*)$ to an actual solution, i.e., we need to find $(a,f)$ such that $\mc R(a_*+a,f_*(\cdot,a)+f)=0$.
 As usual, the idea is to apply a fixed point argument and hence we linearize at $(a_*,f_*)$ and write

-where $\mc L_a$ is $\R$-linear and $\mc N_a(f)$ contains all the terms that are quadratic or cubic in $f$.
+where $\mc L_a$ is linear and $\mc N_a(f)$ contains all the terms that are quadratic or cubic in $f$.
 Note that we only linearize in $f$.
 Thus, our goal is to solve

-\item Due to the phase invariance, the operator $\mc L_a$ has a one-dimensional kernel.
-We construct an approximate fundamental system for $\mc L_a$ that is defined by the coefficients in Appendices \ref{apx:PL} and \ref{apx:PR}.
-This fundamental system defines an approximate linear operator $\widetilde{\mc L}_a$ that is shown to be close to $\mc L_a$ in a suitable sense.
-While $\widetilde{\mc L}_a$ may not have a nontrivial kernel, it certainly has an eigenvalue very close to $0$ for perturbative reasons and it is not feasible to invert it directly.
+\item We construct an approximate fundamental system for $\mc L_a$ that is defined by the coefficients in Appendices \ref{apx:PL} and \ref{apx:PR}.
+These coefficients are obtained numerically by solving the linearized equation with the pseudo-spectral method described in Appendix \ref{apx:numerical}.
+Recall that in general, a linear operator can be reconstructed from its fundamental system.
+Applying this reconstruction to the \emph{approximate} fundamental system yields an \emph{approximate} linear operator $\widetilde{\mc L}_a$ with an \emph{exact} fundamental system.
+This reconstruction is defined in Definitions \ref{def:coeff} and \ref{def:LF} in the technical part.
+We show that $\widetilde{\mc L}_a$ is close to $\mc L_a$ in a suitable sense.
+This is the content of Section \ref{sec:coeff}.
+While $\widetilde{\mc L}_a$ may not have a nontrivial kernel, it certainly has an eigenvalue very close to $0$ due to phase invariance and it is not feasible to invert it directly.